Part of Western Sydney: This guide is part of our comprehensive Western Sydney Property Investment Guide

 Similar pricing (Hornsby $1.48M vs Castle Hill $1.58M) but different appeals.
 Castle Hill has metro proximity and Hills District infrastructure.
 Hornsby offers North Shore feel, bushland, train to CBD (40 min).
 Growth similar (Hornsby 5.8% vs Castle Hill 6.5%).
 Hornsby is lifestyle/North Shore spillover play.
 Castle Hill is family/metro infrastructure play.

-Houses: 3.1-3.5% ($1.48M renting $950-$1,050/week).
-Low yields reflect North Shore positioning and owner-occupier dominance (74%).
-This is capital growth and demographics play, not cashflow.
-Apartments slightly better at 4.0-4.3% but limited stock and weak growth (2.8%).
-If you need yields, Hornsby isn't right - look at Western Sydney.
+Unlikely with houses.
+At $1.48M renting $950-$1,050/week (3.1-3.5% yield), you will be negatively geared.
+This is a capital growth and demographics play, not cashflow.
+Apartments are slightly better at 4.0-4.3% yields but limited stock and weak growth (2.8%).
+If you need positive cash flow, Hornsby is the wrong market — look at Western Sydney or Camden instead.

 Ready to Invest in Hornsby?